 - Must be enrolled in at least 1 credit hour each semester; amount varies based on enrollment level

-Students can receive the award for a maximum of 12 full-time semesters, beginning with the 2012-2013 school year.
+Students can receive the award for a maximum of 12 full-time semesters.

 - Information for incarcerated or former incarcerated students

 - Awarded to students with exceptional financial need